FernandoHugo399/API-TypeScript-With-Eslint/README.md

 yarn
 yarn dev

-# If you want to use npm, you need to download sucrase and nodemon globally
-# after that, use npm run dev to start the server
+# If you want to use npm, you need to download sucrase and nodemon globally, after that, use npm run dev to start the server
 npm install -g nodemon sucrase npm run dev
 ```